Videos

 Bethesda, MD 20824-9913

-• If you provide your contact information when you submit your report, the independent contractor will notify you when the NSRS received your report.
-Once NASA has determined it does not need additional clarifying information from you, the independent contractor will return the portion of the report form that contains your contact information.
-The independent contractor will also provide you with a unique case number, and you can visit the NSRS status page where a general status of your case will be posted.
+• If you provide your contact information when you submit your paper or online report, the independent contractor will notify you that the NSRS has received your report and will also provide you with a unique case number.
+You can visit the NSRS status page where the general status of your case will be posted.
 The independent contractor does not provide status updates directly to reporters — your case number on the website is the only means of status feedback to you.

 If you do not provide your contact information, your report still receives the same due diligence, but you will not receive a case number and no general status can be provided on your report.